gergessmagdy-design/SQL_Retail_Project/README.md

 ---

-## 🧠 Schema Notes
+# 🧠 Schema Design Notes

-- The model primarily follows a **Star Schema design**.
+- The data model mainly follows a **Star Schema architecture**.
-- A small **Snowflake structure** exists where the **Region** table connects to **Stores**.
+- A small **Snowflake structure** exists where the **Region table connects to Stores** instead of connecting directly to fact tables.
-- This structure allows flexible analysis across:

-  - Customer demographics
+- This design improves query performance and supports complex analytical queries.

+Using this schema, analysts can measure:

-  - Product performance
+- Total Sales
-  - Regional sales
+- Total Returns
-  - Time-based trends
+- Profit Margin
+- Sales by Region
+- Customer Segment Performance
-  - Product return rates
+- Product Performance Over Time

-This schema supports efficient analytical queries used in the **Power BI dashboard**.
+This data model serves as the foundation for the **Power BI dashboard and business insights generated in this project**.

+---

 # 📊 Dashboard Features

 The Power BI dashboard includes: